 What is the Fellowship Program?

 Advance your knowledge and clinical skills with the highest level of clinical training.
-Become a clinical expert and a Fellow in the American Academy in Orthopaedic Manual Physical Therapy.
+Become a clinical expert and a Fellow in the American Academy of Orthopaedic Manual Physical Therapists.

 The clinical instruction component of the curriculum is the strength of this program.
 Advanced evaluation and treatment skills are emphasized.
 A sound framework of clinical reasoning and decision-making is utilized as well as significant time in instruction in skilled treatment.